Area Links:

 This area of town used to have several sawmills in it, like much

 of the Northwest.
-That is why the artwork reflects sawmills.
+That is why the artwork reflects these mills.
 Freighthouse

 Square had been a freighthouse for the Milwaukee Road, and the former tracks